AdobeDocs/campaign-classic.en/help/configuration/using/data-model-best-practices.md

 >
 >An autopk should not be used as a reference in workflows.

+## Sequences {#sequences}

+Adobe Campaign primary key is an auto-generated id for all out-of-the-box tables and can be the same for custom tables.
+For more on this, see [this section](#identifiers).

+This value is taken from what is called a **sequence**, which is a database object used to generate a number sequence.

+There are two types of sequences:
+* **Shared**: more than one table would pick their id from the same sequence.
+It means that if an id 'X' is used by one table, no other table sharing the same sequence would have a record with that id 'X'. **XtkNewId** is the default shared sequence available in Adobe Campaign.
+* **Dedicated**: only one table is picking its ids from the sequence.
+The sequence name would usually contain the table name.

+The sequence is an integer 32-bit value, with a finite maximum number of available values: 2.14 billion.
+After reaching the maximum value, the sequence is going back to 0, in order to recycle ids.
+If the old data has not been purged, the result will be a unique-key violation, which becomes a blocker for the platform health and usage.
+Adobe Campaign would not be able to send out communications (when it impacts delivery log table) and performances would be highly impacted.

+Therefore, a customer sending 6 billion emails annually with a retention period of 180 days for their logs would run out of ids in 4 months.
+To prevent such a challenge, make sure to have purge settings according to your volumes.
+For more on this, see [this section](#data-retention).

+When a custom table is being created in Adobe Campaign with a primary key as an autoPK, a custom dedicated sequence should systematically be associated with that table.

+By default, a custom sequence will have values ranging from +1,000 to +2.1BB.
+Technically, it is possible  to get a full range of 4BB by enabling negative ids.
+This should be used with care and one id will be lost when crossing from negative to positive numbers: the record 0 is typically ignored by Adobe Campaign Classic in generated SQL queries.

 ## Indexes {#indexes}

 Indexes are essential for performance.
 When you declare a key in the schema, Adobe will automatically create an index on the fields of the key.
 You can also declare more indexes for queries that do not use the key.